 In this regard Jesus can be compared with Socrates the Athenian philosopher who saw himself as a 'gadfly' sent by the gods to irritate people and make them think about why they are alive and the purpose of their life.

 The message of these philosophers is as relevant today as it was 2,000 years ago but the response of people today will probably be similar to the response of people who listened to these men back in the Roman era.
 Some listeners will accept the message, others will be disinterested and unmoved, and a few may even become resentful and angry.

 Both Jesus and Socrates were executed.
 Jesus was brutally scourged and then crucified by Roman soldiers in Jerusalem at the behest of the 'angry Sanhedrin' and Socrates was executed by hemlock poison in Athens by 'democratic decision'.

-At times when Jesus was indignant about the commercialization of religion he presented his message forcefully and directly to the Jews he wanted to rebuke, but when he was teaching people in public he showed compassion and often used short-story parables as a way of communicating his beliefs to people.
+At times when Jesus was indignant about the commercialization of religious beliefs he presented his message forcefully and directly to the Jews he wanted to rebuke, but when he was teaching his followers he showed patience and compassion.

-Using parables as a way of communicating philosophical ideas to unlearned listeners was similar to the method used by Aesop the Greek slave.
-Aesop's Fables were short allegorical stories that used animals as the main characters and although some fables were amusing and could easily be remembered because of the humour they almost all contained a deeper meaning.
+As a way of communicating his beliefs to unlearned listeners Jesus frequently used short-story parables.
+This way of teaching was similar to the story method used by Aesop the Greek slave.
+Aesop's Fables are short allegorical stories that use animals as the main characters and although some fables are amusing and can easily be remembered because of the humor they all contain a deeper meaning.

-Although fables and parables held the listener's interest at the story level the encapsulated philosophical message sometimes required clarification from the teacher to be fully understood.
-The Sower Parable told by Jesus the Nazarene is an example.
+Fables and parables hold a listener's interest but the deeper philosophical meaning sometimes requires clarification from the teacher to be fully understood.
+The Sower Parable attributed to Jesus is an example.